jmar777/suspend/README.md

 # suspend

-**suspend** is a [generator](http://wiki.ecmascript.org/doku.php?id=harmony:generators)-based control-flow library for Node that enables asynchronous code to be written in a clean, callback-free manner.
-Suspend is specifically designed to work well with Node's [callback conventions](#suspendresume) and [promises](#promises), although it is also compatible with code that follows [neither convention](#suspendresumeraw).
+[Generator](http://wiki.ecmascript.org/doku.php?id=harmony:generators)-based control-flow for Node enabling asynchronous code without callbacks, transpiling, or selling your soul.

+Suspend is designed to work seamlessly with Node's [callback conventions](#suspendresume) and [promises](#promises), but is also compatible with code that follows [neither convention](#suspendresumeraw).

 *Related reading for the generator-uninitiated: [What's the Big Deal with Generators?](http://devsmash.com/blog/whats-the-big-deal-with-generators)*